BjornFJohansson/seguid_calculator/README.md

 [![Build Status](https://drone.io/github.com/BjornFJohansson/seguid_calculator/status.png)](https://drone.io/github.com/BjornFJohansson/seguid_calculator/latest)

-Is a small GUI application to calculate the SEGUID and cSEGUID checksums for a biological sequence (DNA, RNA or protein).
+Seguid_calculator is a small GUI application to calculate the SEGUID and cSEGUID checksums for a biological sequence (DNA, RNA or protein).
 The SEGUID checksum is the [SHA-1](http://en.wikipedia.org/wiki/SHA-1) cryptographic hash of the primary biological sequence in uppercase.
 SEGUID was suggested by [Babnigg and Giometti ](http://www.ncbi.nlm.nih.gov/pubmed/16858731) to provide stable identifiers of protein sequences in databases for cross referencing.